JakubKorytko/Expensify-App/docs/articles/new-expensify/insights/How-to-Use-Insights-in-Expensify.md

 ---
 title: How to Use Insights in Expensify
 description: Learn how to use Insights to analyze spending trends and make data-driven financial decisions in New Expensify.
-keywords: [New Expensify, Insights, spending analysis, expense reports, analytics, Top Spenders, Top Categories, Top Merchants, financial insights, budget analysis, expense trends]
+keywords: [New Expensify, Insights, spending analysis, expense reports, analytics, Top Spenders, Top Categories, Top Merchants, Spend over time, financial insights, budget analysis, expense trends]
 internalScope: Audience is all workspace members.
 Covers how Insights reports work, how to access them, available report types, grouping logic, view modes, exporting data, and customization.
 Does not cover troubleshooting individual reports.
 ---